Charlotte station (Amtrak): Seaboard Depot

 Opened in June 1896, the Seaboard Depot (also referred as Seaboard station) was designed by Charles Hook and is located at 945 North College Street.
 The station was a replacement of an earlier station built by the Wilmington, Charlotte and Rutherfordton Railroad Company, from 1858-1895.
 The two-story pink stucco station offered white and colored waiting areas on the first floor, separated by a hallway and ticket office, toilet facilities and a baggage room; the second floor was dedicated to railroad use: an office and engineers' dormitory, conductors' and train master's rooms, telegraph room and convenience areas.

 Renovation to the station occurred in 1916-17, at a cost of $22,000.
 Drafted by Seaboard architects and constructed by A. M. Walkup Company of Richmond, Virginia; the facility was enlarged by adding one-story additions on both ends, a wide umbrella shed and facade changes.
-On November 1958, the station discontinued passenger service; the station was used afterwards as a yard office before being sold to Union Ministry Center.
+In November 1958, the station discontinued passenger service; the station was used afterwards as a yard office before being sold to Union Ministry Center.

 Up until 1958, the Seaboard Air Line Railroad operated a daily passenger train from this station to Wilmington.